koraykoca/GUI-GIS/README.md

 # CPP_GUI
-Programming Graphical User Interface (GUI) in Qt Creator using QGIS API
+Programming Graphical User Interface (GUI) in Qt Creator using QGIS API as an embedded mapping component.